paulhfu/mabi/README.md

-# mabi
-Project in Mathematical Image Processing Course at UHD

 Hi Stefania
 We tried to implement the chambolle paper fist, which did not work.
 It can be reviewed and executed in mainChambolle.m Then we implemented the solution in the Beck and Teboulle paper with help of the code you gave us.